au-ts/sddf/examples/serial/README.md

 allows them to also use `sddf_putchar_unbuffered`.

 ## Example
-The serial server example system contains two clients which can both receive serial data as well as transmit.
+The serial example system contains two clients which can both receive serial data as well as transmit.
 By default, the example has SERIAL_WITH_COLOUR enabled so each client prints with a different colour.
 Each client boots up and prints a hello world message when initialisation is completed, and waits for input.
 When a character is received, each client will re-transmit the